rrthomas/verdure/README.md

 verdure foo 1.3 --frobnicate wibble bar
 ```

-and verdure will run `foo --frobnicate wibble bar` with foo version 1.3,
+and verdure will run `foo --frobnicate wibble bar` with foo version 1.3.
-installing it first if necessary.

 Programs are installed in `$XDG_CACHE_DIR/verdure/PROGRAM/VERSION`.
 There
 must be an executable in that directory called `PROGRAM`, and any other